matmaxgeds/iati-status/README.rst

 Currently only the dashboard is tested.

-These tests are run daily by Travis `cron jobs <http://example.com>`_: https://travis-ci.org/IATI/IATI-Website-Tests
+These tests are run daily by Travis `cron jobs <https://docs.travis-ci.com/user/cron-jobs/>`_: https://travis-ci.org/IATI/IATI-Website-Tests

-Since travis is not designed for daily tests (rather for per commit tests) this causes some odd behaviour.

 Installation